-Nature is wonderful, fascinating and great – and the nature in South Zealand and on Møn is absolutely no exception.
+Nature is wonderful, fascinating and great – and the nature in South Zealand & Møn is absolutely no exception.
 In fact, it’s so great in these parts, it’s worth a trip in itself!

-A great way to experience the nature of The South Coast of Denmark is to take advantage of one of the area’s many hiking trails.
+A great way to experience the nature of South Zealand & Møn is to take advantage of one of the area’s many hiking trails.
 The area offers long, flat stretches, tall hills and deep valleys, so there is something for everyone here.
 You can enjoy the beautiful and varied fauna everywhere you go.
 You can read more about that below.

-Denmark’s longest Japanese cherry tree avenue doubles as the entrance to the over 600-year-old Gavnø Castle.
-The incredibly beautiful avenue blooms in spring and inspires a unique and adventurous sense of grandeur and grace.
-The cherry trees were a gift from a Chinese businessman, who was so fond of the beautiful Gavnø Castle that he bequeathed the magnificent trees to the castle
+Denmark’s longest avenue of Japanese cherry trees doubles as the entrance to the over 600-year-old Gavnø Castle.
+The incredibly beautiful avenue blooms in the spring and inspires a unique, fairytale-like sense of grandeur and grace.
+Read the story of how the trees came to Gavnø Castle, told by Baroness Helle Reedtz-Thott:

 Not far from the Suså river, you will find Herlufsholm Pinetum.
 The area was built back in 1890-1920, when more than 100 species of conifers and pine trees from around the world were planted.
 The area was established to create a place for education in forestry, but also as a testing ground in the search for trees suitable for forestry.
 Many of the old pines and conifers remain at Herlufsholm, where around 65 species have been preserved.
 The Suså river, which extends for approx. 87 kilometres, offers a unique opportunity to experience pristine forest areas where, among other things, kingfishers can also be seen.